hg522/FizzBuzz/README.md

 # FizzBuzz
-Fizz Buzz implementation using machine learning
+Fizz Buzz implementation using machine learning by creating a sequential neural network using keras and finding the best possible accuracy.